-Interplanting is the practice of planting a fast-growing crop between a slower-growing one in order to make the most of your garden space.
+Interplanting is the practice of planting a fast-growing crop between a slower-growing one to make the most of your garden space.
 It is also known as intercropping, which has the same definition of interplanting.

-An example of this would be sowing lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants, and you will be able to harvest it before the broccoli is large enough to totally shade it out.
+An example of is to sow a vegetable seed such as lettuce seeds between broccoli plants; the lettuce will grow happily in the space and shade provided by the broccoli plants, and you will be able to harvest it before the broccoli is large enough to shade it out totally.

-One method of interplanting I like to use is to sow mesclun seeds around my tomato seedlings so that I can harvest salad greens while waiting for my tomato plants to start producing.
+One excellent method is to sow mesclun seeds around tomato seedlings so that it becomes possible to harvest salad greens while waiting for tomato plants to start producing.

 Types of Intercropping